iam-ajeetsingh/Sales-Dashboard-PowerBI/README.md

 1. **Download the `.pbix` File**:
    - Clone this repository and download the Power BI report file.
 2. **Open in Power BI Desktop**:
-   - Open the `.pbix` file in Power BI Desktop to explore the report and dashboard.
+   - Open the `.pbix` file in Power BI Desktop to explore the report.

 ## Key Insights
 - **Revenue Trends**: Identify sales trends over time and across regions.